darktable-org/dtdocs/content/overview/user-interface/screen-layout.md

 : Contains modules primarily used for image processing.

 4. top banner
 : Contains information about the current darktable version and allows you to switch between views.
-Also used by some modules to show hints and messages.
+Also used by some modules to show additional hints and messages.

 5. [top panel](./top-panel.md)
 : Provides access to global settings and shortcuts